The Art and Science of Successful Planning

 Who is eligible for Veterans Aid & Attendance?

-• you served at least 90 consecutive days of active military service, 1 day of which was during a wartime period.
-If you entered active duty after September 7, 1980, generally you must have served at least 24 months or the full period for which called or ordered to active duty (There are exceptions to this rule), AND
+• If you entered active duty after September 7, 1980, you must usually serve at least 24 months or the full period ordered for active duty.
+(Some exceptions apply.)

 What is countable income for veterans pension eligibility purposes?